City of Newcastle has endorsed the UN Environment Clean Seas campaign

 to phase out all single-use plastic from City-managed enterprises, activities and events on City land by 2020.
 This included plastic straws, balloons, promotional paraphernalia, plastic signage and single-use water bottles.

 Australia joined the movement in October 2018, presenting ambitious targets: that 100 per cent of packaging will be reusable, compostable or recyclable by 2025; 70 per cent will be recycled or composted by 2025; and that problematic and unnecessary single-use packing will be phased out through design, innovation or introduction of alternatives.
+The announcement

 made Australia the 56th country to sign up to the Clean Seas campaign